MOHAMEDBOUTALMAOUINE/Network-Intrusion-Detection-System-Using-Machine-Learning-PFA/README.md

 ## 👥 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please open an issue or submit a pull request.

 ## ⚠️ Disclaimer

-This tool is designed for security research and network monitoring purposes only.
-Users are responsible for ensuring compliance with local laws and regulations regarding network monitoring and data collection.
+This tool is for research and educational purposes only.
+Ensure compliance with all applicable laws and regulations regarding network monitoring and data collection.

 ## 📧 Contact

-mohamed.boutalmaouine.78@edu.uiz.ac.ma
+For questions or collaboration, contact:
+**mohamed.boutalmaouine.78@edu.uiz.ac.ma**